songniy/DeployingNodePython/README.md

 Then go to localhost:8080

 ## To Deploy
-If you are new to deploying, I highly suggest going to to his medium article to get explanations:
+If you are new to deploying, I highly suggest going to to his medium article to get started:

 https://songniy.medium.com/nodejs-with-python-deployment-using-heroku-and-travis-ci-ea5d5fcdafc3